Invest & trade

 Exchange-traded funds (ETFs)

 Explore low-cost strategies with benefits like diversification, tax efficiency, and broad market exposure.

 Investments that generally pay returns on a fixed schedule.

 You could lose money by investing in a money market fund.
 Although the fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-The Fund may impose a fee upon the sale of your shares or may temporarily suspend your ability to sell shares if the Fund’s liquidity falls below required minimums because of market conditions or other factors.
 An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Fidelity Investments and its affiliates, the fund’s sponsor, have no legal obligation to provide financial support to the fund, and you should not expect that the sponsor will provide financial support to the fund at any time.

 Options trading entails significant risk and is not appropriate for all investors.
 Certain complex options strategies carry additional risk.
 Before trading options, please read Characteristics and Risks of Standardized Options.
 Supporting documentation for any claims, if applicable, will be furnished upon request.

 Keep in mind that investing involves risk.
 The value of your investment will fluctuate over time, and you may gain or lose money.

 Investing in bonds involves risk, including interest rate risk, inflation risk, credit and default risk, call risk, and liquidity risk.